learn-co-curriculum/cartoon-collections/TUTORIAL.md

 ### `find_the_cheese`

-This method will go over the array we passed in, that contains potentially cheeses and compare them to an array that contains cheeses and will return the matching item.
+This method will go over the array we passed in that contains potentially cheesy items, and see if each item is included in another array of cheeses.
+It will return the first item that matches one of the cheeses.

 ```ruby
 def find_the_cheese(potentially_cheesy_items)